-Earplugs can be both a necessity or a luxury for which you might be eternally grateful.
+Earplugs can be both a necessity and a luxury for which you might be eternally grateful.
 At times, you are in a noisy environment filled with any number of distractions preventing you from getting work done or even from just snatching a few minutes of quiet downtime.
 Earplugs can also even help you sleep at night.
-In these circumstances, earplugs can be a real life saver.
+In these circumstances, earplugs can be a real-life saver.

 How Do Earplugs Work?